What we’re about

 Welcome to our book club for adults who like to read in multiple genres and multiple age groups.
 We intentionally include diversity in our reading, including authors of color.

-Please send me a message in MU if you're interested in hosting a book club meeting, if you have a book recommendation, or if you know of a venue where we could hold a meeting.
+Please send me a message in MU if you know of a venue where we could hold a meeting.
 We're always looking for new fun places conducive to conversation and fun.

 Submit your suggestions for books to read in 2025